CorruptBandit/mac-device-handler/README.md

 # MacOS - Device Handler Service (DHS)

-Application to run as a service that detecs a given device and then swiches the keyboard layout and scroll direction.
+Application to run as a service that detects a given device and then runs a script when plugged-in and out, as an example the code in this repository will swich the keyboard layout and scroll direction when a certain device.

 **Example Usage**
 1. Docking Station is plugged in